Window shopping can be a disillusioning experience.

 A spacious, soothing atmosphere greeted us when we walked inside.
 There was plenty of room to wander the aisles and look at products more closely.
 We scanned the merchandise and found the boots section right away.

-We found the style she liked, but they didn’t have them in red.
-My daughter had her heart set on red rain boots.
+We found the style she liked, but they didn’t have them in pink.
+My daughter had her heart set on pink rain boots.

-We happily handed over the credit card.
+I happily handed over my credit card.
 Victory!

 Which store is yours?

-If you think this is a lesson in e-commerce sites like eToys or Zappo’s, think again.
+If you think this is a lesson in e-commerce sites like Amazon or Zappos, think again.

-When people arrive at your site’s homepage, which of these stores reflects their experience?
-Is it uninviting and disorganized?
+When people arrive at your site’s home page, which of these stores reflects their experience?
+Is your home page uninviting and disorganized?
 Is it bright, loud, and not terribly helpful?

 Have you made it easy to find great content that gives them exactly what they’re looking for?
 Is everything on the page geared to making sure they find just what they want?